 - 2 tablespoons fresh lemon juice

-Add the salmon chunks and basil to a food processor fitted with the blade attachment and blend just until it's broken down into small pieces.
+- Blend the ingredients.
+Add the salmon, dill, scallions, lemon zest, lemon juice, Sriracha or chili paste, and salt to a food processor fitted with the blade attachment.
+Blend just until it's broken down into small pieces.

-Coat the bottom of a large sauté pan with grapeseed oil and place it over medium-high heat.
-Once the pan is very hot (it must sizzle when the burgers hit), add them to the pan, with ample space between them.
-Filp them when the bottom is golden brown, after about 2 minutes.
+- Sauté.
+Coat the bottom of a large nonstick skillet with grapeseed oil and place it over medium to medium-high heat.
+Once the pan is very hot, add the salmon patties, with a bit of space between them.
+Flip them when the bottom is golden brown, after about 2 minutes.
 Then sauté the other side for another couple of minutes, until it's golden brown as well.

-Now you can add this delicious burger to your favorite bun, with your favorite fix-ins, and serve.
+- Serve.
+Now you can add this delicious burger to your favorite bun, with your favorite burger add-ons, and serve.